PpAaMm19945/stage-builder/public/books/My First Books/colors-around-me/content.md

 # Back Cover

-Red, yellow, green, and blue!
-Discover the beautiful colors all around you in this delightful first colors book.
-Perfect for babies and toddlers aged 1-4!
+Red, yellow, green, blue!
+Discover the beautiful colors that fill our world.
+A perfect first colors book for toddlers aged 1-4!